elephfront/application/README.md

 **This repository is under development.**

-Elephfront is an open-source PHP front-end template creations stack.
+Elephfront is an open-source PHP front-end stack for templates creation.

 This repository is an application skeleton based on the Elephfront tools.
 You can use it to quickly kickstart your new templates creation project.
 This application skeleton will manage for you your SASS assets compilation, your CSS minification, your JS inclusion, your JS minification and comes bundled with a Live Reload server that will really ease your templates developments.